 What a difference a name can make.

 People tend to call any elevated platform a “mezzanine” in this industry, but that may be a mistake.
 When you are installing or otherwise specifying a platform, you need to be aware that the word “mezzanine” can cost you money and headaches when applied incorrectly.

-It boils down to whether or not authorities consider the mezzanine to be part of a building or capital equipment according to Steele Solutions President Kevin O’Neill.
-That differentiation is critical in some areas.
+It boils down to whether or not authorities consider the mezzanine to be part of a building or capital equipment.
 This is because many new buildings are built with “mezzanine levels” that are essentially part of the building structure.
 When the structure is considered part of a building rather than capital equipment, it may have serious implications for code compliance, bathroom additions, handicap access, and potentially tax rates and depreciation.
 This all tends to boil down to intention — if the structure is typically used like most warehouse or industrial operation facilities, you aren’t dodging taxes or accessibility rules.
 You are applying them correctly.
 You just need the building permit people and regulators to clearly understand why the structure is being built, and what it’s for.

 Consider calling your mezzanine project names such as work platforms, elevated platform, storage platform, equipment platform, etc. These are more accurate and descriptive than the overly inclusive–and sometimes inaccurate–word “mezzanine.”